 Experience of the past two working years has spawned a new, unofficial condition: "Zoom fatigue".
 People recognize that video meetings can be surprisingly draining, which is whhtt most teams want to keep them as short as possible.
 Analysis from Microsoft on its newly remote workforce revealed a positive new trend: the rise of the 30-minute meeting.
 They found that individual meetings shrank in duration, with 22% more meetings of 30 minutes or less, and 11% fewer meetings of more than one hour.
 More efficient, shorter meetings with fewer meanders that cut to the point and get the job done faster is clearly good news—freeing up more space for everyone to get on with the important tasks that matter.

 When all your meetings are digital, it becomes infinitely easier to quantify all the time your company spends on different catch-ups and communications.
 This is crucial if you are billing for all client time, or simply want to map where time goes across different projects.
 With a flawless digital record of all meeting time, you can instantly see which meetings cost you the most (both in time and money).
-With an automatic meeting tracker set up, your team can accurately record how long each meeting took, who attended, and any follow-up work it created.
+With an work hours tracker set up, your team can accurately record how long each meeting took, who attended, and any follow-up work it created.

 Almost all of us have experienced the frustration of sitting in a meeting we have absolutely no need to be in.
 No matter how annoying it is, it’s still hard to stand up in front of our colleagues and physically leave the meeting—no matter how good our excuse might be.
 In virtual meetings, it’s much easier and far less socially awkward to leave a meeting if it’s not relevant to you.
 And of course, one of the most convenient excuses is that we have another important video meeting we need to join right away….